racdale/sindyr/README.md

-# sindyr

-## Tools for Sparse Identification of Nonlinear Dynamics with R
+## sindyr: Tools for Sparse Identification of Nonlinear Dynamics with R

 `sindyr` is an R library for inferring ordinary differential equations from raw data, based on SINDy by Brunton et al. (2016).
 The library also extends this method in several ways, including a sliding window tool that generates descriptive measures of a system from SINDy.